-First of all, this is to emphasize the importance of swift coupling of CWE and CEE regions as a solid ground for further integration of the European market.
+First, this is to emphasise the importance of swift coupling CWE - CEE regions as a solid ground for further integration of the European market.

-Secondly, we would like to stress the importance and appropriateness of inclusion of the Serbian bidding zone border with the rest of CEE as the integral part of CEE.
+We would also like to stress the importance and appropriateness of inclusion of the Serbian bidding zone border with rest of CEE as the integral part of CEE.
 It would have a positive impact on overall interconnectivity in the region.
 The Serbian profiles (Serbia - Hungary, Serbia - Romania) are frequently used for trading within CEE.
-Furthermore, thanks to the compatibility of the trading system used by Serbian PX and neighbouring CEE's PXs, the integration of Serbia does not present any technical problem and can be easily achieved.
+Furthermore, thanks to the compatibility of the trading system used by Serbian PX and neighbouring CEE's PXs, the integration of Serbia doesn't present any technical problem and can be easily achieved.